 Tom Perkins, an American billionaire, an electronic engineer, who died in 2016 in California at the age of 84, a computer enthusiast, formerly president of the Hewlett-Packard Digital Age promoter, will certainly be remembered for his professional and entrepreneurial successes and has commissioned At the Perini Navi by Ken Freivokh, the sailing super sailor Falcon Maltese is still today the most impressive nautical masterpiece in the world.

-The 289-foot (88 m) Falcon Maltese is currently the fifth largest private sailing boat in the world, but it is a fast-changing classification and one of the most complex and beautiful boats that now sail the sea.It was launched in 2006 and over time has deserved many awards for its innovative design and shaft rotation technology, which follow the wind direction through a complex electric-hydraulic system and automatic winches.The system is controlled by a sophisticated on-board computer that instantly detects and automatically processes all navigation parameters and schedules maneuvers to be made, and it is also possible for a single person to handle the entire boat.The same system then lets sail the sails in minutes.
+The 88 meter (88 m) Maltese Falcon is currently the fifth largest private sailing boat in the world, but it is a rapidly evolving classification and is one of the most complex and beautiful boats that are now sailing on the sea.It was launched in 2006 and over time has earned numerous awards for its innovative design and shaft rotation technology, which follow the wind direction through a complex electro-hydraulic system and automatic winches.The system is controlled by a sophisticated on-board computer that instantly detects and automatically processes all navigation parameters and schedules maneuvers to be made, and it is also possible for a single person to handle the entire boat.The same system then lets sail the sails in minutes.

 Determinant was the realization of this beauty floating the meeting of the American billionaire with the engineer Fabio Perini at that time known for his many original patents in the automation of paper-making machinery.